Tezirg/simple-mmo-bot/README.md

 ## /!\ Cross site scripting warning
 It is NOT recommended to use a browser with cross site scripting enabled as it may lead to your credentials being stolen, therefore DO NOT use the same browser for regular internet navigation.

+### Windows users
+There is a way to launch google-chrome with the configuration provided in `run.sh`, figure it out/google it or stop using windows.